aleventhal/aria-annotations/README.md

 Q. Why isn’t aria-description already part of the ARIA spec? \
 A. Historically, it was thought that anything that would go into a description should also be accessible visually in the content.
 This has led to a widespread use of invisible aria-describedby sections, and many requests for the addition of an attribute like aria-description, analogous to aria-label and supporting a flat string.

-Q. What if there are multiple structured annotations for a single piece of content? \
-A. It’s possible  that aria-details should be expanded to allow multiple IDs.
-It currently only supports one.
-This is at least worth a discussion.

 Q. How do ARIA Annotations relate to the Web Annotations Data Model? \
 A. ARIA Annotations are deliberately more limited than what can be expressed within a Web Annotations Data Model [annotation-model] document.
 For example, ARIA Annotations cannot directly point to information external to the current Web page.
 However, they can point to a section in a web page that contains external links.